RamSailopal/iKnow/README.md

     ^IKNOW("text","I liked the striped pijamas, but the slippers didn't really fit with it")="" ^IKNOW("text","Upon exam two weeks ago the patient's weight was 146.5 pounds")=""

- When the Python script **iknow.py** is run the processed data is writren back to the IKNOW global based on the types of text in each sentence i.e.:
+ When the Python script **iknow.py** is run the processed data is writren back to the IKNOW global, based on the types of text in each sentence i.e.:

     ^IKNOW("text","I liked the striped pijamas, but the slippers didn't really fit with it", "Concept", "slippers")=""